ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-ie.md

 With this technology, you can switch IP addresses from one solution to another in less than a minute, with virtually no interruption to services for your users.
 It is useful for service migrations (e.g. moving projects from development to production), or when switching to a backup server during a technical issue.

 > [!primary]
-> An Additional IP cannot be moved from one zone to another.
-For example, an IP located in the SBG data centre can be moved to GRA or RBX, but cannot be moved to BHS.
+> You can assign your IP address blocks to any compatible service within a region.
+IP address blocks in a region can be moved from one datacenter to another within that region but cannot be moved outside of that region.
+Consult our [Limitations](#limitations) section below.
 >
+> Except for the 3 regions eu-west-gra, eu-west-rbx, and eu-west-sbg, where IP address blocks can be moved between these three regions.
+>
+> A region is a geographical area composed of one or more datacenters.
+>
 > Migration only works for whole blocks, it is not possible to migrate individual IPs within a block.

-**This guide explains how to move an Additional IP in your OVHcloud Control Panel or via the OVHcloud API.**
+**This guide explains how to move an Additional IP block in your OVHcloud Control Panel or via the OVHcloud API.**

 ## Requirements